codingforeternity/datascience/Machine-Learning-Notes.md

 * Welcome to the AI Conspiracy: The ‘Canadian Mafia’ Behind Tech’s Latest Craze http://recode.net/2015/07/15/ai-conspiracy-the-scientists-behind-deep-learning/
 * "Deep-Learning AI Is Taking Over Tech.
 What Is It?"
 * "The results of these collections are then tiled so that they overlap to obtain a better representation of the original image; this is repeated for every such layer.
 Because of this, they are able to tolerate translation of the input image" https://en.wikipedia.org/wiki/Convolutional_neural_network

+Email: "Deep learning to understand..."
+* ...anything we don't.
+Anything we can observe effect and input, but not transmission mechanism.
+* E.g. the inner workings of the brain.
+Which would be very meta, b/c it would be like a machine learning a machine that learns a machine.
+* E.g. machine learning to learn the structure of a neural net.
+A neural net learning a neural net.
+What if it could learn what the outputs and inputs are rather than being programmed to know them.